Dildar Ali (দিলদার আলী)

 22/12/2022- Awarded Travel Grant of 1200 USD from Association for the Advancement of Artificial Intelligence, USA, to attend The 37th AAAI Conference in Artificial Intelligence.

-16/08/2022- One papers has been accepted in 18th International Conference on Advanced Data Mining and Applications(ADMA), Brisbane, Australia.
+16/08/2022- One paper accepted in 18th International Conference on Advanced Data Mining and Applications(ADMA), Brisbane, Australia.

 Research